Use an Application Load Balancer as a target of a Network Load Balancer - Elastic Load Balancing

 Considerations

-• To associate an Application Load Balancer as a target of a Network Load Balancer, they must be in the same Amazon VPC within the same account.
+• To associate an Application Load Balancer as a target of a Network Load Balancer, the load balancers must be in the same VPC within the same account.

-• You can associate an Application Load Balancer as a target of multiple Network Load Balancers.
-To do this, register the Application Load Balancer with a separate target group for each individual Network Load Balancer.
+• You can associate an Application Load Balancer as a target of up to two Network Load Balancers.
+To do this, register the Application Load Balancer with a separate target group for each Network Load Balancer.

-• Each Application Load Balancer that you register with a Network Load Balancer decreases the maximum number of targets per Availability Zone per Network Load Balancer by 50 (if cross-zone load balancing is disabled) or 100 (if cross-zone load balancing is enabled).
+• Each Application Load Balancer that you register with a Network Load Balancer decreases the maximum number of targets per Availability Zone per Network Load Balancer by 50.
 You can disable cross-zone load balancing in both load balancers to minimize latency and avoid Regional data transfer charges.
 For more information, see Quotas for your Network Load Balancers.

 • When the target group type is alb, you can't modify the target group attributes.
 These attributes always use their default values.